 I Tried Making Corn Potage Soup with Umaibo Puffcorn

 When I went out the other day, I stopped by a grocery store and bought an assortment of nine different flavors of Umaibo (うまい棒).

-If you are a Dagashi (cheap, unique, and relatively small Japanese snacks and candies) lover, you should know these Japanese corn puffs since Umaibo is a very famous Dagashi snack.
+If you are a Dagashi (cheap, unique, and relatively small Japanese snacks and candies) lover, you should know these corn puffs, as Umaibo is a very famous Dagashi snack.

-Umaibo, literally meaning “Delicious Stick” in Japanese, is a cylindrical bar-shaped puffed corn snack with a pleasant crispy texture and is sometimes said to be the King of Dagashi snacks.
+Umai-Bo, literally meaning Delicious-Stick in Japanese, is a cylindrical-shaped puffed corn snack with a pleasantly crispy texture, sometimes called the King of Dagashi.

-Nonetheless, a stick of Umaibo only costs 10 yen (about 0.1 USD) in Japan, and besides, there are a rich variety of flavors in the series and many of them are very unique in taste.
+Despite its deliciousness, Umaibo only costs 10 yen (about 0.1 USD) per stick, and besides, it comes in a variety of flavors, many of which have a unique taste.

-Because of this, some Japanese like to use Umaibo as ingredients in dishes.
-They create their own recipes using the puffcorn and share them on the internet.
+Because of this, some Japanese people like to use Umaibo in cooking.
+They are creating recipes using it and sharing them on the internet.

-Today, I actually tried one of those recipes that became a topic of conversation on some Japanese websites before, which is on cookpad.com.
+And today, I tried one of those recipes that became a topic of conversation online before.

 Corn Potage Soup Recipe Using Umaibo